 As important as it is to get the right message out at the right time, it’s vital for employees to feel their voice is reflected in the message.
-Having leaders respond directly to employee feedback or questions and pivoting direction based on employee feedback is critical to the ongoing success of a leadership communication strategy.
+Having leaders respond directly to employee feedback and pivoting direction based on employee feedback is critical to the ongoing success of an executive communications strategy.
 Building employee trust should always be a goal of a successful leadership communications campaign and building that trust starts with showing a willingness to listen and change based on the needs of the companies most critical asset: employees.

-National surveys show that employees put high importance on executive communication and transparency.
+National surveys show that employees put high importance on executive communications and transparency.
 According to Edelman’s Trust Barometer: